Lettenbichler triumphs again with stunning win at Red Bull Erzbergrodeo!

 Red Bull Erzbergrodeo veteran Graham Jarvis rolls back the years

-A kilometer further back, there was further drama.
+A kilometre further back, there was further drama.
 While Hart dug in for the runners-up spot, veteran Graham Jarvis produced another masterclass to contend for the final podium position.

 A five-time winner at this race and simply the greatest hard enduro rider of all time, the Brit shook off his 49 years to scythe through the field after qualifying 35th.
 There’s younger and quicker riders out there, but few can live with the veteran's technical ability on a bike and he made light work of the hardest sections.